You can talk to a lawyer for free at Tasmania Legal Aid.

 If you have had your driver’s licence suspended or cancelled you may be granted a Restricted Driver Licence.
-This type of licence can only be issued by a Magistrate and only allows you to drive at certain times on specific roads.
-An application for a Restricted Driver’s Licence is 14 pages long, and requires you to prove to the Magistrate that as a result of losing your licence you or people who are dependent on you would particularly suffer.
+This type of licence can only be issued by a Magistrate and only allows you to drive at certain times on specific roads and for specific purposes.
+An application for a Restricted Driver’s Licence requires you to prove to the Magistrate that as a result of losing your licence you or people who are dependent on you would particularly suffer.

 There is no automatic right to be granted a Restricted Driver Licence, this will be for the Magistrate to decide based on your application and evidence.
 You should provide as much evidence and information as possible and relevant in your application.

 When can I apply for a Restricted Driver Licence?

 You can apply for a Restricted Driver Licence if you hold an Australian driver licence and it has been cancelled or suspended because of 1 of the following:

 - You have exceeded the number of demerit points (if you hold a full licence this means you have exceeded 11 demerit points and if you hold a provisional licence you have exceeded 3 demerit points)